 Here’s what they are and how you can find them.

 Generally, larger properties are run by management companies that are more likely to have set policies—including mandatory credit checks or a minimum credit score.
+From D.C. to Chicago, from no credit score homes in small towns to no credit check apartments in NYC — think small and privately owned to leverage that personal touch.

 There are a variety of different platforms that can help you in this regard.
 For example, online platforms like Craigslist are a way to contact the landlords who post there, but there’s going to be a wide variety of different properties available.
 If you are a corporate traveler who needs to stay in the city for a few months, it may be difficult to work with a landlord who is used to dealing with tenants who sign yearly leases.